wixplosives/engine/docs/docs/getting_started.md

+---
-# Getting started with the engine
+title: Getting started with the engine
+sidebar_position: 2
+---

 After understanding a bit about the engine, let's create a simple hello-world app with an engine feature.